containium/containium/README.md

 - `:stop`, this mandatory entry has a namespace qualified symbol as its value, pointing to the stop function of the module.
 This function takes the return value of the start function as its argument. (**MAYBE I MAKE THIS ENTRY OPTIONAL, AS NOT EVERY MODULE NEEDS IT.
 ON THE OTHER HAND, HAVING IT MANDATORY MAKES ONE THINK EXPLICITLY ABOUT CLEANING UP RESOURCES.**)

 - `:ring`, this optional entry is specified whenever a Ring handler within the module needs to be registered inside the Containium.
 The value of this entry is a map, which must contain at least a `:handler` entry, having a namespace qualified symbol pointing to the handler function.
-Optially, one may specify a `:context-path` entry, having a String containing the context path one whishes to run the Ring app in.
+Optionally, one may specify a `:context-path` entry, having a String containing the context path one whishes to run the Ring app in.
 Note that the `:uri` entry inside a Ring request map does not contain the context in case a `:context-path` entry is specified.
 Also note that when a module with a Ring app is deployed, the handler is automatically registered in the root Ring server, i.e. one does not have to do this oneself.

 ## Using Containium as a library

 Modules use the systems offered by Containium.
 Containium has been designed in such a way, that developing and testing these modules can be done without having to run Containium.
-When Containium is run, it is just running a default and integrated setup of root systems using the `containium.systems/with-systems` macro (and adding some other benifits, such as the command loop).
+When Containium is run, it is just running a default and integrated setup of root systems using the `containium.systems/with-systems` macro (and adding some other benefits, such as the command loop).

 When developing or running the modules standalone, one can easily simulate the Containium, by using the `with-systems` macro.
 This way, one has full control of what systems are started, how they are configured, et cetera.